A635-web/A635-web/README.md

 # Hi there 👋
-Hi there 👋<br><br>I am Aditya Dixit, currently studying in Motilal Nehru National Institute of<br>Technology,Allahabad.
+<br><br>I am Aditya Dixit, currently studying in Motilal Nehru National Institute of<br>Technology,Allahabad.
 I am a Full-Stack JavaScript developer and love<br>writing clean and maintainable code. <br>Find out more about me & feel free to connect with me here:

 ## 🌐 Socials: